Michigan to Tennessee Moving Guide

 ---|---|---|

-- Michigan tends to lean mixed, leaning Democratic in recent elections in its political climate
+- Michigan tends to lean often competitive statewide with a near-even split between Democrats and Republicans and margins in major elections are frequently narrow in its political climate

-- Tennessee, on the other hand, is often described as conservative, traditionally Republican
+- Tennessee, on the other hand, is often described as reliably Republican at the statewide level and the GOP typically holds the governor's office and strong legislative majorities

-- Michigan's residents' religious practices can be generally categorized as Christian predominance, with diverse religious communities
+- Michigan's residents' religious practices can be generally categorized as predominantly Christian with a notable Catholic presence and meaningful Jewish and Muslim communities in Metro Detroit and a growing share of the religiously unaffiliated

 Education Guide When Moving from Michigan to Tennessee